3 Ways To Tell A Coworker That You Need Support At Your Workplace

 The benefits of asking for support at work

-It can be tempting to avoid asking for assistance, even in challenging moments.
+It can be tempting to avoid asking for assistance in the work environment, even in challenging moments.
 You may be worried about burdening your coworkers or making an unreasonable request that causes tension.
 However, asking for support may be a foundation for growing team bonds and fostering a healthier work environment.
 When you aren’t taking on more than you can handle, you may be better able to show up to work with a positive mindset, which can improve productivity and the overall workplace environment.

 Communicating openly with your coworkers may also show them you value honesty and vulnerability.
 They may be more likely to reach out to you in the future, which could allow you to support each other and build a professional bond.
 When all coworkers are doing their part and showing up for others, there may be more collaboration and brainstorming, which can lead to new and more innovative ideas for driving projects forward.

 According to the Harvard Business Review (HBR), it can be difficult to advance in modern organizations without assistance from others.
 Projects often require cooperation and support from all levels of a company.
 HBR notes that 75% to 90% of the support coworkers offer each other is usually in response to direct appeals from management.
-Authentic support driven by the desire to see the humanity in others may be more effective than offering or asking for support because you were asked to do so by someone else.
+Authentic support driven by altruism may be more effective than offering or asking for support because you were asked to do so by someone else.

 Three ways to tell a coworker you need support